openvinotoolkit/training_extensions/docs/source/guide/tutorials/base/how_to_train/anomaly_detection.rst

 .. note::

-    All tasks use the f-measure as the primary metric for computing global scores.
-In case of classification tasks, accuracy is also added to the dashboard metrics.
-For detection tasks, f-measure is also used for computing the local (bounding boxes) scores.
-And, for the segmentation tasks, the  Dice Average score is used as the local (segmentation masks) scores.
+All task types report Image-level F-measure as the primary metric.
+In addition, both localization tasks (anomaly detection and anomaly segmentation) also report localization performance (F-measure for anomaly detection and Dice-coefficient for anomaly segmentation).

 ******
 Export